 - 1881 - The American Association elects H.D.
 McKnight as its president.
 It votes to honor the National League blacklist in the case of drunkenness but not to abide by its reserve clause.
 The new league will rely on home gate receipts, visiting teams getting just a $65 guarantee on the road, as opposed to the NL’s policy of giving 15¢ from each admission to the visitors.
 The AA will allow Sunday games, liquor sales, and 25¢ tickets, all prohibited by the NL.
 (2)

-- 1926 - 1926 - Ty Cobb resigns as Detroit Tigers manager after leading his team to a record of 79-75 and a sixth-place finish.
+- 1926 - Ty Cobb resigns as Tigers manager and announces his retirement from the game.
 Umpire and former Tigers infielder George Moriarty replaces him.
-Moriarty is the first man to hold baseball’s four principal jobs: player, umpire, scout and manager.
+Moriarty is the first man to hold baseball’s four principal jobs: player, umpire, scout, and manager.
 Cobb will sign a playing contract with the Philadelphia Athletics and will bat .357 during the 1927 season.
 (1,2)

 - 1953 - The baseball rules committee restores the 1939 sacrifice fly rule, which says a sac fly is not charged as a time at bat.
 (1,2)

-- 2014 - The Cubs introduce new manager Joe Maddon at a press conference.
+- 2014 - The Cubs introduce new manager Joe Maddon* at a press conference.
 The former Rays skipper is in an optimistic mood, saying he thinks the last-place club is capable of making a playoff run next season.
 He will be proven right.
 (2)

 - (1) — Today in Baseball History.

 - (3) — Society for American Baseball Research.

 - (4) — Baseball Hall of Fame.

 - (5) — This Day in Chicago Cubs history.